Robbie-Cook/legacy-personal-website/README.md

 ## Features to come
-* Set up continuous intergration (CI) -- automatic builds (top prority to speed up dev time) -- Set up TeamCity
-      -- Make a gitflow setup -- master and develop branches, auto trigger build and deploy on master
+* Set up continuous intergration (CI) -- automatic builds (top prority to speed up dev time) -- Make a gitflow setup -- master and develop branches, auto trigger build and deploy on master

 * Potential for CMS integrated into gatsby?